A message on the topic of fish dishes. Creative project "fish dishes". Kitchen utensils for fish

 fatty (over 8%) - sturgeon, mackerel, whitefish, saury;

-The content of some elements in the tissues of hydrobionts can be hundreds and even tens of thousands of times higher than their concentration in the aquatic environment, while the content of other elements can be lower than in the hydrosphere.
-For example, selective concentration of sulfur, phosphorus, calcium, iodine and other elements occurs in the tissues of marine fish, but the content of chlorine, magnesium, and sodium is much lower than in water.
-Some types of brown algae, on the contrary, are able to selectively accumulate potassium, sodium, chlorine, iodine, bromine and a number of other elements.
-Specific for fish is the accumulation of iron in the blood, for crustaceans and molluscs - copper.
+The content of some elements in the tissues of hydrobionts can be hundreds and even tens of thousands of times higher than their concentration in the aquatic environment, and the content of other elements can be lower than in the hydrosphere.
+For example, in the tissues of marine fish there is a selective concentration of sulfur, phosphorus, calcium, iodine and other elements, but the content of chlorine, magnesium, and sodium is much lower than in water.
+Some types of brown algae, on the contrary, are capable of selectively accumulating potassium, sodium, chlorine, iodine, bromine and a number of other elements.
+Specific for fish is the accumulation of iron in the blood, for crustaceans and mollusks - copper.

-2. Range and technology of cooking
+2. Assortment and cooking technology

-boiled fish
+Boiled fish

-poached fish
+Poached fish

 Fish poached in milk